-If after the referral the child's situation does not appear to be improving the DSL should press for re-consideration to ensure their concerns have been addressed and the child's situation improves.
-We will use the Multi-Agency Dispute Resolution and Escalation Policy
+If after the referral the child's situation does not appear to be improving the DSL should press for reconsideration to ensure their concerns have been addressed and the child's situation improves.
+The procedures set out in the Multi-Agency Dispute Resolution and Escalation will be followed.